 Often bought as souvenirs these cakes can be found in stores on the island of Miyajima as well as dedicated stores throughout Hiroshima.

 Though most known for its tragic past, today, Hiroshima is one of Japan’s most vibrant cities.
-With historic Torii Gates and peaceful gardens and adorable bunny-islands, it’s time to rediscover this infamous city.
+With a poignant memorial, a famous, floating torii gate, and an adorable rabbit island, it’s well worth a trip to the southwestern end of Honshu.